 Large green eyes looked into the blue ones of the Goddess of the Hunt.

 "You will face a choice, and only you will know which path to take.
 Until that time arrives, go and free my followers.
-Your numbers are growing smaller and if your tribe is not strong then I am afraid your way of life will fade forever.
+Your numbers are growing smaller and if your tribe is not strong then I'm afraid your way of life will fade forever.
 Elissa, there is much you will learn in the days to come.
 Know the most important is to always follow Amazon law.
 It will carry you through even the darkest times.
 Promise me, you won't forget my words."

-Elissa bowed her head.
+Elissa bowed her head in obedience and supplication.

 "I promise.
 My mother taught me why our laws are so important.
 I will honor your request and her teachings."

 Artemis kissed the small blonde's forehead then disappeared.
 Wrapping her cloak around her tired body, Elissa quickly drifted off to sleep.
 Artemis continued to watch over her charge guiding her to witness part of her lost memories.
-She knew Elissa wouldn't find out Gabrielle was her mother until the time was right.
-That wasn't now.
+She knew Elissa wouldn't find out Gabrielle was her mother until the time was right, which wasn't now.
 Elissa couldn't interfere in the gods coming twilight; it was not part of her fate.
 Artemis was saddened to know she would not be there to watch this woman mold the Amazon nation into a glory none had ever dreamed.
 When the Fates told Artemis of Elissa destiny, she could barely comprehend how this small child would play such a large part in the world's future.

 Elissa fell into the dreamscape.
 She saw a clearing and recognized a group of Siberian Amazon's.
 It was almost as if they could feel her watching them.
-She continued to watch and to her surprise, she saw that one woman held a baby in her arms.
+She continued to watch and to her surprise, she saw one woman held a baby in her arms.
 The others surrounded mother and child, creating a living wall of flesh.
 Somehow, Elissa could see everything that happened.
 She knew how each woman had ended up here, who they were and why they could not cross over into the Amazon's land of the dead.
 She didn't understand why they were here instead of in Eternity.

 In the blink of an eye, she knew she was the baby.
 It represented her spirit, her soul.
 The woman who held her was her mother but she couldn't see her face, only blond hair the same as her own.
 A sharp pain hit her directly over her heart and it was all she could do not to cry out.
-Memories rushed at her with the rage of a Fury.
+Memories rushed at her with a Fury's rage.
 She saw the woman impregnated by Dahak then herself in the womb.
 Elissa felt the struggle between her soul and that of the abomination.
 It was her darker half.
 The one called Hope then later the Destroyer inherited everything that was dark from Dahak, where Elissa was the only piece of good left buried deep inside him.

-Finally, coming back to the woman holding the child, she saw that she was starting to fade.
+Finally, coming back to the woman holding the child, she saw she was starting to fade.
 The others gathered around her trying to give comfort.
 Her mother wept loudly when she realized her baby wasn't going with her.

-Cyane, the former Amazon Queen of the tribe that Xena killed stepped forward.
+Cyane, the former Amazon Queen of the tribe Xena killed stepped forward.
 "We will watch over the little one.
 There has to be a reason for her being here, and we will care for her until it comes to pass."

 "How can I leave my child?
 How will I feel whole without her in my life?"
 Tears filled her eyes and overflowed onto her cheeks.